 For any business to be successful, it is important to price your products and services properly and also calculate profit margins correctly.
-It’s also equally important to get your inventory control right.
-At Uphance, we deal with apparel manufacturers and retailers and hence we have the expertise to help you get your pricing right.
+It’s also equally important to get your inventory control right and know how to find your profit margin.

 For fashion brands, product pricing is even more critical due to the number of products or styles that these brands bring out each season.